 NOTE:TSA meetings open to all.
 Challenge open to paid TSA members only.
 Update your membership here.

-The Tennessee Screenwriting Association is overseen by a board of directors, who are elected each January.
+The Tennessee Screenwriting Association is overseen by a board of directors, who are elected each December.
 A president, vice president, treasurer and secretary are then elected from among the board.
+Three provisional members are also elected.

 President: Jeff Chase